What is the difference between an Employment Agency, a Placement Agency, and a Staffing Agency?

 How do I know when my registration is about to expire?

+DLS will send a courtesy reminder from ePLACE 45 days prior to one’s expiration date but it is the responsibility of each business to track its own expiration date.
 The expiration date of each registration issued is printed on the registration certificate.
-Renewal applications should be sent 30 days prior to the expiration of your registration in order to ensure continuous coverage.
+Renewal applications should be done 30 days prior to the expiration of your registration in order to ensure continuous coverage.

 What happens if I do not renew my registration on time?